holdfenytolvaj/pogi/docs/index.md

 ## Known pitfalls
 ### postgre data types vs javascript types - general
-pg.js is a powerfull library but left many decision to the user, e.g. converting types.
+pg.js is a powerful library but left many decision to the user, e.g. converting types.
 By default it doesn't convert arrays or integers, dates are also tricky.
 We've added some basic types, but rarely used types (e.g. date-ranges, custom complex types) still need to be converted.